Ultimate Johnstown Real Estate Investing Guide for 2026

 Housing

-In Johnstown, the median home value is , at the same time the median in the state is , and the US median market worth is .
+In Johnstown, the median home market worth is , while the state median is , and the US median value is .

-The year-to-year residential property value appreciation tempo is an average of throughout the previous ten years.
-The total state’s average in the course of the past decade was .
-Through that period, the United States’ annual residential property value growth rate is .
+The year-to-year residential property value growth tempo has averaged through the past ten years.
+The total state's average over the past decade was .
+Through the same cycle, the national year-to-year residential property market worth appreciation rate is .

-Regarding the rental business, Johnstown has a median gross rent of .
-The same indicator across the state is , with a nationwide gross median of .
+In the rental property market, the median gross rent in Johnstown is .
+The same indicator in the state is , with a countrywide gross median of .

 Housing Quick Stats